ARGOeu/poem-2/doc/v1/docs/tenant_groups_of_resources.md

 ## Sections

-Once the page of the particular group of resource is opened, there are two sections.
-In the first section, the name is defined, and once it's defined, it is no longer possible to change it.
+All the groups of resources are organized in the same manner.
+There are two sections.
+In the first section, group's name is defined.
+It should be noted that once the name has been defined, it is no longer possible to change it.

 In second section there is a table of resources associated with the particular group.
-There is also a multiple select field, where user can search for a resource with no group assigned and asign it to the particular group.
+There is also a multiple select field, where user can search for a resource with no group assigned and assign it to the particular group.
 User may select multiple resources, and by clicking the green button, they are added to the table below.